Duclair, Barkov lead Panthers over Blackhawks 5-4

 Barkov, Duclair and Tippett connected in a 1:06 span late in the second and early in the third period to put the Panthers back ahead after Chicago had tied it at 2.
 Chicago’s Connor Murphy and Alex DeBrincat scored 52 seconds apart late in the third.

 Kirby Dach scored a power-play goal midway through the third and Dominik Kubalik connected with 18 seconds left as the Blackhawks pressed with goalie Kevin Lankinen on the bench an extra attacker.
-But Chicago lost its fourth straight (0-3-1) and slid to the brink of elimination from the Central Division playoff chase.
+But Chicago lost its fourth straight (0-3-1) and fell eight points behind fourth-place Nashville and the final playoff spot in the Central with five games left.

+We want to play just as hard these last five games as we would if our season was on the line,” Chicago coach Jeremy Colliton said.
+“We’ve had a lot of positives here over the season, but it would be disappointing if we let these five games slip away as an opportunity to continue to develop and move forward.”

 Sergei Bobrovsky made 31 saves.
 Lankinen blocked 37 shots.